kartomat/print-logo-switcher-plugin/README.md

 </script>
 ```
 description:
-name: tooltip name for the desired logo
+name: tooltip name for the desired logo,
 png: location for the logos

 The plugin hava a fallback logo so it still runs if none of your own logos are specified: